Bohemi Blog

 Color change Dragon sapphire loose pear shaped stone

-Where We Source Our Starbrite Cuts
+Where We Source Our Star Fantasy Cuts

-At Bohemi, we are particular about where our Starbrite cuts come from — because the quality of the cutting and polishing makes all the difference.
+At Bohemi, we are particular about where our fantasy cuts come from — because the quality of the cutting and polishing makes all the difference.
 We source exclusively from two lapidaries we trust completely:

 Brett Kosnar of Kosnar Gems

 Brett's attention to detail on the polished surfaces of the underside cuts is, quite simply, unmatched.
-The care he takes on each individual facet of the Starbrite pattern results in a stone whose sparkle is rich, dimensional, and absolutely breathtaking in person.
+The care he takes on each individual facet of the star pattern results in a stone whose sparkle is rich, dimensional, and absolutely breathtaking in person.
 It's an added delight that Brett is a fellow Coloradoan — and supporting a local artisan who also happens to be world-class is something we never take for granted.
 Brett has been in the gem world his whole life, his family even has a gemstone named after them: Kosnarite.
 He's won multiple AGTA Cutting Edge Awards for his fantasy cutting and is our go-to for custom cutting.

 Brett Kosnar Cutting Edge Award for Portuguese-cut Rhodochrosite